The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Jonathan Butuel.
 Perf.
 John Stockwell, Dennis Hopper, Fisher Stevens, Danielle von Zerneck, Raphael Sbarge.
 Buena Vista, 1985.

-Synopsis: In search of a science project, Michael (Stockwell) breaks into a military base and finds a strange glowing orb.
+Synopsis: In search of a science project, young student Michael (John Stockwell) breaks into a military base and finds a strange glowing orb.
 The orb wreaks havoc when it turns the school into a battlefield of the past, present, and future, and Michael and his friends must find a way to stop it.
-Stockwell goes to the library to find out information on time travel, and he gets help from Sherman (Sbarge), the school nerd and know-it-all who works in the school library.
+Stockwell goes to the library to find out information on time travel, and he gets help from Sherman (Raphael Sbarge), the school nerd and know-it-all who works in the school library.

 Role Call: Raphael Sbarge as Sherman—Liberated Librarian (male); Linda Hoy as Librarian—Information Provider (female)